paul-w42/globo_gym/README.md

     5. (this took a while to figure out) Setup a POST route URL in the controller, and that specified function acts as any other.
 It works by echoing data that is to be returned to the client. i.e. **`echo "{\"data\": \"value\"}`**
-    6. This function both calls the necessary functions to validate the input fields and update the database.
+    6. This function calls both necessary functions to validate the input fields and update the database.